auth0/docs/articles/api/authentication/reference/_linking.md

   "link": "#link"
 }) %>

-::: panel-warning Deprecation Notice
+::: panel-danger Deprecation Notice
-This endpoint will soon be deprecated.
+This endpoint is deprecated.
 The [POST /api/v2/users/{id}/identities](/api/management/v2#!/Users/post_identities) should be used instead.
 :::

 Call this endpoint when a user wants to link a second authentication method (e.g user/password + facebook).